From Editor to Dense Geometry Estimator: Conclusion

 \section{Conclusion}

 In this paper, our systematic analysis shows that editors provide a more stable and effective foundation than their generative counterparts.
-Based on this, we introduced \textbf{FE2E}, a novel framework that successfully adapts a pre-trained editing model for dense geometry prediction.
+Based on this, we introduce \textbf{FE2E}, a novel framework that successfully adapts a pre-trained editing model for depth and normal geometry prediction.
 To bridge the gap between these tasks, we proposed a consistent velocity training objective for stable convergence and logarithmic quantization to resolve precision conflicts.
-We also designed a cost-free joint estimation strategy, enabling mutual enhancement within a single forward pass.
-FE2E achieves SoTA performance and validates the \textbf{`From Editor to Estimator'} paradigm, showcasing that harnessing the inherent ability of editing models is an effective and data-efficient approach for dense prediction.
+We also repurpose the editor’s discarded region to design a cost-free joint estimation strategy, improving the inference efficiency.
+FE2E achieves SoTA performance and validates the \textbf{`From Editor to Estimator'} paradigm, showcasing that harnessing the inherent abilities of editing models is an effective and data-efficient approach for dense geometry prediction.